The website of

 Formulating an equation of state for a particular material generally requires measuring that material's volume at extreme pressures and temperatures.
 These formulations are important for our understanding of solid matter, as well as our ability to produce technologies that operate at extreme conditions.

-simulated 182W evolution of Mars Mars is much smaller than Earth, and it lacks a magnetic field, a thick atmosphere, and liquid water.
+Mars is much smaller than Earth, and it lacks a magnetic field, a thick atmosphere, and liquid water.
 These differences are ultimately derived from the distinct formational histories of the two planets.
 Gravitational simulations can help us determine how Mars might have grown.

 The isotope tungsten-182 traces the time of planetary core formation.
 Combining gravitational simulations with isotopic calculations reveals that there are many paths to forming a Mars-like planet.
 Mars could have either formed very early or continued to grow for tens of millions of years.

-A pole figure of a DAC sample Earth's inner core is a moon-sized ball of solid metal.
+Earth's inner core is a moon-sized ball of solid metal.
 This metal is known to be an alloy of iron, nickel, and an as-yet-unidentified mixture of light elements (like oxygen and silicon).
 Seismic waves which pass through the inner core have revealed large-scale structures, probably arising from the deformation (or "texture") of the solid alloy.

 By squeezing an alloy sample between two diamonds, a technique called diamond anvil cell compression, it is possible to replicate the pressures of the deep Earth.
 These samples can then be analyzed with X-ray diffraction to directly observe the alloy's texture.
 This research helps us understand the formation of the real inner core.

-A cartoon of Martian accretion Mars, like all rocky planets, has an iron-rich metallic core.
+Mars, like all rocky planets, has an iron-rich metallic core.
 Compared to Earth's core, the Martian core is thought to be smaller (in terms of its portion of planetary mass) and may also be much richer in the light element sulfur.

 Differences between the cores of Earth and Mars must have developed during core-mantle differentiation, the process by which the metals of a terrestrial body separate from the rocks.